Call Us for a Free Consultation

 Finding an Attorney for Misdemeanor Leaving the Scene Crimes

-If you are charged with leaving the scene in a case involving property damage to another attended vehicle then contact an experienced criminal defense attorney at Gallo Law Office.
+If you are charged with leaving the scene in a case involving property damage to another attended vehicle then contact an experienced criminal defense attorney at Gallo Criminal Defense Las Vegas.
 Attorney James Gallo is experienced in representing clients in serious criminal traffic charges including hit-and-run, hit-and-skip, or leaving the scene of an accident.

 If you are under investigation for leaving the scene misdemeanor charges, then contact an experienced criminal defense attorney before you make any statement to law enforcement.
 Law enforcement officers and prosecutors in the criminal justice system can be unforgiving when it comes to leaving the scene of the accident charges under NRS 484E.020.